Learn How To Improve Your Breathing:

-Dr. Novozhilov: Buteyko Breathing Normalization is a holistic method: its application not only removes asthma symptoms, but also strengthens overall health, improving the efficiency of the human body as a unified system.
+Dr. Novozhilov: Buteyko Breathing Method is a holistic method: its application not only removes asthma symptoms, but also strengthens overall health, improving the efficiency of the human body as a unified system.
 The effective functioning of the human body, which we commonly call “health,” is possible only when the level of CO2 remains normal.

 Sasha: Yet doctors often say: “Are you trying to increase CO2 in an asthmatic?
 The level of CO2 in his blood is already so high that he can die from it!”